-Syntax Description proxy Configures parameters for outgoing proxy mode requests for content oyntax besonption ргоду acquisition. authentication Enables authentication so that the acquirer can obtain content through a proxy server. outgoing Enables authentication for a nontransparent proxy server. hostname Hostname of a nontransparent proxy server. ip-address IP address of a nontransparent proxy server. port-num Port number of a nontransparent proxy server.
-The range is from 1 to 65535. username Username for authentication using a maximum of 256 characters. password Allows the use of a password for authentication. password Password for authentication using a maximum of 256 characters. command Modes Global configuration (c config) mode.
-Jsage Guidelines authentication when yo host and the port using number of outgoing pro y authentication outgoing Global configuration command to configure u enable content acquisition through a proxy server.
-First configure the proxy the http proxy outgoing host Global configuration command.
-The maximum oxies allowed is eight.
-When you remove an outgoing proxy using the no http and, the authentication information associated with that proxy is automatically Use the acquirer proxy authentication transparent command for transparent caches in the Internet Streamer CDS network that require authentication.
-Streamer CDS network that require authentication.
+Syntax Description proxy Configures parameters for outgoing proxy mode requests for content acquisition. authentication Enables authentication so that the acquirer can obtain content through a proxy server. outgoing Enables authentication for a nontransparent proxy server. hostname Hostname of a nontransparent proxy server. ip-address IP address of a nontransparent proxy server. port-num Port number of a nontransparent proxy server.
+The range is from 1 to 65535. username Username for authentication using a maximum of 256 characters. password Allows the use of a password for authentication. password Password for authentication using a maximum of 256 characters.
+Command Modes Global configuration (c config) mode.
+Usage Guidelines Use the acquirer proxy authentication outgoing Global configuration command to configure authentication when you enable content acquisition through a proxy server.
+First configure the pr host and the port using the http proxy outgoing host Global configuration command.
+The maxin number of outgoing proxies allowed is eight.
+When you remove an outgoing proxy using the no to outgoing proxy command, the authentication information associated with that proxy is automatin removed.
+Use the acquirer proxy authentication transparent command for transparent caches in the Internet Streamer CDS network that require authentication.